codewithnick/instagrambot/README.md

 our bot takes care of all these limits ,imagine how tedious it will be to wait for every 30 seconds to interact with someone to avoid bans and still drive traffic to your account .with our bot you can sit back and see as the bot takes care of all this limits and drives huge traffic to your account everyday

 # Is my password safe with the bot?

 yes , the bot uses mongodb to store and retrive information about passwords and usera accounts ,this database is a remote database hence no person has a direct physical access to it ,your password is safe and secure with us and stored in encrypetd format
+*do not provide passwords to anyone unless asked by the team to do so *

 # Which plan should I use ?
 OR for How long should I use the bot?